 It’s a personal choice.
 However, considering the risks and the points mentioned above, we don’t recommend it for everyone.

 Not only is there a risk of ozone being emitted into your living area, but they’re also not as effective as filtered units.
 Unless the ionizer features a collecting plate, you’ll be left with dusty surfaces that require additional cleaning.

 You can find filtered air purifiers with an optional ionizer; these usually don’t produce any significant amount of ozone.
-However, the ionizing feature also isn’t as effective as an actual ionizer.
-These features are sometimes added to an air purifier simply to justify a higher cost.
+However, the ionizing feature isn’t as effective as an actual ionizer.
+These features are sometimes added to an air purifier to justify a higher cost.

 Does an Ionizer Remove Odors?

 Ionizers are not effective at removing odors.
-The negatively charged ions that the device emits will bind to larger molecules in the air, such as dust and pollen.
+The negatively charged ions the device emits will bind to larger molecules in the air, such as dust and pollen.
 However, it will leave most odor-causing molecules behind.

 If you have trouble with unpleasant odors in your home, we highly recommend an air purifier with an activated carbon filter.
 The activated carbon will absorb odors as well as gases.